 Bellerbys College uses a cashless catering system for the purchase of goods via a student ID card.
 The card may be used to buy items including, but not limited to, food, books and activities.
 If there is a credit balance in excess of £5 of more on student’s card when he/she leaves the College, such amount will be refunded.
 Any credit balance below £5 will be donated to Bellerbys’ charity, Building Futures

-Information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university at which you study to be used by the College to analyse the long term effectiveness of its own courses.
-All information collected by the College from universities at which you subsequently study will only be used in accordance with UK data protection law.
+With your consent, information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university to which you progress.
+This information will be used by the College to analyse the long-term effectiveness of its own courses.
+Any data collected by the College in this way will only be used in accordance with current data protection legislation.

 Any reference in these Terms to liability of students shall also infer liability on the parents or guardian of the student, and such liability is joint and several.

 No variation to these Terms is valid unless agreed in writing by the Principal provided always that the College reserves the right to make any addition, amendment or alteration to these Terms upon giving one term’s written notice of such change to all affected parents, guardians and students.